$10M+

 Agencies are evaluated on publicly available information and, where possible, direct interaction.
 Agencies that do not disclose commission, service scope, or contract terms receive no credit for those criteria.

-The agency operates with a team of approximately 100 people — chatters, social media managers, content strategists, DMCA specialists, and identity protection staff — across a roster of 60+ creators.
+The agency operates with a team of approximately 100 people, chatters, social media managers, content strategists, DMCA specialists, and identity protection staff, across a roster of 60+ creators.
 That ratio (roughly 1.5 team members per creator) is what enables consistent execution at the benchmarks Aruna publicly targets.

 What Full Management Covers

-The 60/40 commission split — 60% to the agency, 40% to the creator, of net after OnlyFans' 20% platform cut — covers the complete operational stack.
+A transparent revenue share, walked through on your strategy call, covering the complete operational stack.
 No service tiers.
 No add-on fees.
 Every element of creator management is included:

 DM Management

-24/7 subscriber engagement across all subscriber tiers
+24/7 DM coverage across all subscriber tiers

 Social Media

-TikTok, Instagram, Reddit, Twitter/X — built from zero by Aruna's team
+TikTok, Instagram, Reddit, Twitter/X, built from zero by Aruna's team

 Content Strategy